 in FP7 Marie Curie actions, means a period spent by a researcher at a beneficiary’s premises (other than the beneficiary which has appointed him/her under the project) or at an associated partner's premises.

-in the Marie Skłodowska-Curie Programme means a period spent by a researcher at a beneficiary’s premises (other than the beneficiary which has recruited the researcher under the project) or a partner organisation’s premises.
+in Marie Skłodowska-Curie actions, means a period spent by a researcher at a beneficiary’s premises (other than the beneficiary which has recruited the researcher under the project) or a partner organisation’s premises.

 results (including IPRs) that have been created in parallel to the project, but are not part of the project or project-related.

 refers to enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million.

 means, in the context of FP7, the beneficiaries of ”research for specific groups” identified in the specific programme and/or work programme.